paigerodeghero/ComputerGameCodingCamp/day1.md

 - Introduction to Clemson Game Coding Camp
 - Go over agenda for the camp
 - Logistics (IT)
-- Logistics of Think-Pair-Share
+- Logistics of Think-Team-Share
   - Assignments of who has to share and what you should say.
   - Assign a letter of the alphabet to each team (A, B, C, D).
   - Every time you ask a team to share, go with the next letter of the alphabet.
-  - New pairs every day.
+  - Same team every day.
 - Icebreaker
   - Teach us the latest cool phrase that you know from the last year.
 - What is a game?
 (5 mins)